alynioke/rtg-mentorship-2022/lecture_3/README.md

 ---

-## The five whys of JavaScript

 The three pillars of modern world WEB Development are HTML, CSS, and JavaScript.
 If HTML adds structure and CSS adds flavour and style, then JavaScript brings the page to life.

-Here are five whys of JavaScript
+Here are five whys of JavaScript:

+## The five whys of JavaScript

 ### 1. Why Javascript?

 Javascript was born out of necessity by NetScape developer.
 Initially called "Mocha".
 Fun fact: The initial version was created in just 10 days.

-### 2. Why it was JavaScript made by NetScape?
+### 2. Why was JavaScript made by NetScape?

 During Browser wars: NetScape vs Microsoft, NetScape were looking for an edge (pun not intended) over Microsoft in terms of served page and internet quality.